 On occasion the brand’s wares will be showcased in a vintage airstream decked out in true City Farmhouse Style.
 In late 2017, lovers of the brand will have the opportunity to shop online when the City Farmhouse Online Store opens for business.

 “City Farmhouse has had success because of the sense of personal connection and authenticity that is associated with every decision we make – the pieces we carry, the relationships we form, the projects we take on.”– Kim Leggett

-Kim is a sought-after expert for guest appearances at events throughout the U.S. She has appeared at the Country Living Fair, The Nashville Shows, NY NOW, Facebook Business, City Farmhouse Business Workshops, and more.
+Kim is a sought-after expert for guest appearances at events throughout the U.S. She has appeared at the Country Living Fairs, The Nashville Shows, NY NOW, Facebook Business, City Farmhouse Business Workshops, and more.

 Schedule Kim for a book signing, speaking engagement, social media postings at markets, events, and more.

 You know the old saying "it's in my blood?"
 Well, that's what I say about "pickin," "junkin," "antiquing" – or what ever you want to call it, because it's had plenty of names over the years.
 It all started waaaayyyyy back when I was just five years old...